Latest on the spread of coronavirus around the world

 - Doubts are mounting that the Olympics can proceed as planned, but Tokyo Games and Japanese government officials insist the event will go ahead as scheduled.

-- Many sports events have been called off, but a scattering are still going ahead.
+- The 36th ASEAN summit scheduled in Vietnam early next month has been postponed until end-June.

-Compiled by Milla Nissi, Amy Caren Daniel and Ramakrishnan M.; Editing by Arun Koyyur, Anil D'Silva and Frances Kerry
+Compiled by Sarah Morland, Milla Nissi, Amy Caren Daniel and Ramakrishnan M.; Editing by Arun Koyyur, Anil D'Silva, Frances Kerry and Gareth Jones